MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/enhanced-sca.md

 | Redirect | A web page used to verify that the person making the purchase is the cardholder associated with the card being used to make the purchase.
 | Card token | An alias that is used to refer to a real card number.
 Card tokens allow a reference to an actual card to be saved while avoiding the security issues associated with saving real card numbers. |

-## Overview

-Traditionally, the Storefront checkout process made two distinct calls to the payment processor.
-The first call was used to tokenize the card number entered in the payment processor's iFrame embedded in the checkout.
+Traditionally, the storefront checkout process made two distinct calls to the payment processor.
+The first call was used to tokenize the card number entered in the payment processor's HTML iframe element embedded in the checkout.
 During this first call, SCA was also enabled so, if needed, the cardholder could be authenticated with the card's issuing bank.
 The second call used the card token obtained from the first call to request the actual authorization response.

 This two-step method of acquiring payment authorizations was not ideal in all cases.
 First, not all payment processors support a zero amount authorization request, which was used in the first call to request the payment token.
 Second, because SCA was performed during the first call, the liability shift granted by SCA was only evident in the tokenization request- not on the actual authorization request.